South India: Literature

-South India has an independent literary tradition dating back over 2500 years.
-The first known literature of South India is the poetic Sangam literature, which was written in Tamil 2500 to 2100 years ago.
-Tamil literature was composed in three successive poetic assemblies known as Tamil Sangams, the earliest of which, according to ancient tradition, were held on a now vanished continent far to the south of India.
-This Tamil literature includes the oldest grammatical treatise, Tholkappiyam, and the epics Silappatikaram and Manimekalai.
+South India has an independent literary tradition dating back to over 2500 years.
+The earliest known literature of South India is the poetic Sangam literature, which was written in Tamil and is dated back to the Sangam period (300 BCE to 300 CE).
+Tamil literature from the period was composed in three successive poetic assemblies known as Tamil Sangams, the earliest of which, according to ancient tradition, were held on a now vanished continent far to the south of India.
+Early Tamil literature include the oldest grammatical treatise, Tholkappiyam, and the epics Silappatikaram and Manimekalai.

 References to Kannada literature appear from the fourth century CE.
-Telugu literature adopted a form of Prakrit which in course of development became the immediate ancestor of Telugu.
+Telugu literature adopted a form of Prakrit which in course of development became the ancestor of Telugu.
 Distinct Malayalam literature came later in the 13th century.